QKVQA: Question-Focused Filtering for Knowledge-based VQA: Proposed Method

+It is worth mentioning that OMGM~\cite{yang2025omgm} also employs BGE-Reranker-v2-m3, which allows for a fair comparison.

-To prioritize higher‑ranked articles, we allocate a larger chunk quota to the top article: $K_1$ chunks for the first article and $K_2$ for each of the remaining $D-1$ articles ($K_1 > K_2$).
-The top‑scoring $K_1$ (or $K_2$) chunks per article are selected, forming the final chunk set:
+For each selected article, we directly filter based on the chunk scores $\mathrm{sim}^{\mathrm{chunk}}_{i,j'}$ computed by the reranker.
+To prioritize higher-ranked articles within a context length as short as possible, we allocate a larger chunk quota to the top article: we set $K_1 > K_2$, where the first article selects $K_1$ highest-scoring chunks, and each of the remaining $D-1$ articles selects $K_2$ highest-scoring chunks.
+The final set of selected chunks is: